fireflycons/CrossPlatformZip/README.md

 This module is mostly about _creating_ zip files, though an unzip method is also provided.
 This will create the correct pathnames for the operating system it is running on, irrespective of the path style within the zip central directory.

+## .NET Framework Support

+This library supports .NET Framework 4.6 (see caveats below) or greater and .NET Core 2.0 or greater.

 ## Caveats

 * .NET support.
 It was not possible to build a netstandard version as zip support is limited.
 It's not possible to set Unix attributes in the netstandard version of `ZipArchiveEntry`.
 This is promised for netstandard 3.0.
 This support is only available in the following...